charredUtensil/groundhog/src/core/lore/graphs/orders.md

 P35 --> P163
 P36["[treasureCaveMany]"]
 P36 --> P37
-P37["large deposits of Energy Crystals in this cavern<br/>a cave system with an abundance of Energy Crystals"] P37 --> P45
+P37["&bull; large deposits of Energy Crystals in this cavern<br/>&bull; a cave system with an abundance of Energy Crystals"] P37 --> P45
 P37 --> P46
 P37 --> P122